 8. Spitting on the Bride – Massai Nation, Kenya

 Spitting is usually a symbol of disgrace but not in Kenya, Spitting on the bride is a ritual in most of the wedding.
-At the wedding ceremony, the bride’s head is shaved and her head is applied by oil or lamb fat.
+At the wedding ceremony, the bride’s head is shaved and her head is applied with oil or lamb fat.
 It is believed to bring good luck and fortune.

-The bride stays without her husband for two days and lives with her mother in law and during that time, her mother in law shaves her head.
+The bride stays without her husband for two days and lives with her mother in law and during that time, her mother-in-law shaves her head.

 9. The Kissing Tradition, Sweden

-This is a unique Swedish tradition where the groom disappear during the wedding ceremony so that other unmarried man guests can kiss the bride.
-The same goes to the groom, the female guests are allowed to kiss the groom and the bride has to disappear for a while too.
+This is a unique Swedish tradition where the groom disappears during the wedding ceremony so that other unmarried man guests can kiss the bride.
+The same goes for the groom, the female guests are allowed to kiss the groom and the bride has to disappear for a while too.

 10. Crying Ritual of the Tuija People, China

 The Tuija people in China prepare 30 days for crying before the wedding day.
-The bride spends everyday crying for an hour then 10 days later, her mother joined her crying and another 10 days, her grandmother start to cry too until all the female relatives in the family are crying.
+The bride spends every day crying for an hour then 10 days later, her mother joined her crying and another 10 days, her grandmother starts to cry too until all the female relatives in the family are crying.

-The crying tradition is not an act of sadness but it is meant as an expression of happiness and love.
+The crying tradition is not an act of sadness but is meant as an expression of happiness and love.